 Skemp Hall was originally built as a two-level gymnasium annex to Heffron Hall.
 In 1965, it was remodeled into a three-story residence hall.
 At that time, it was named in honor of Thomas Skemp, a beloved teacher and coach at Saint Mary's during the 1920s.
-Skemp houses approximately 105 first-year women in double rooms and the hall's residents love its walk-in closets.
+Skemp houses approximately 105 female residents in double rooms.
 Multiple private showers and restrooms are located on each floor.
 The hall is substance-free, and for the safety of its residents, is locked 24 hours.

 Common areas included in Skemp

 - computer pod with two computers and a printer

 - three laundry rooms (one on each floor) with two washers and two dryers in each room ($0.75/load wash, $0.50/load dry)

 - community kitchen, with a stove, oven, microwave and refrigerator

 Rooms are approximately 15’ x 17’ and furnished with curtains for the windows and fluorescent lighting.

 - walk-in closet with clothing bar and shelving